ATV & UTV Wheel Offset: What It Is & How to Read

 How Does ATV Wheel Offset Work?

-As we’ve mentioned, wheel offset is measured in one of two ways; ET number (millimeters) or an A+B format (inches).
+As we’ve mentioned, wheel offset is measured in one of two ways: ET number (millimeters) or an A+B format (inches).

 Offset measured by an ET number is well established as the automotive industry standard, while the Powersports industry typically uses the A+B format.

-Many ATV and UTV wheel manufacturers use both metrics to accommodate those coming from an automotive background and are more used to using the ET number.
+Many ATV and UTV wheel manufacturers use both metrics to accommodate those from an automotive background and are more used to using the ET number.

 ET Offset Explained

-The abbreviation ET has a German origin and stands for “Einpress Tiefe” which loosely translates to insertion depth.
+The abbreviation ET has a German origin and stands for “Einpress Tiefe,” which loosely translates to insertion depth.

 The ET number is a millimeter (mm) measurement of how far the hub mounting surface is from the wheel’s geometric centerline (the symmetry axle).